SamSam

-The series is produced using Autodesk 3ds Max 3D software.
+Ого Город (Russian) and Hoppla (German).

 Synopsis

 The main character, SamSam, is considered the smallest superhero.
 He does not know properly how to use his powers.
 He flies his SamSaucer into space to deal with BeastlyBeard and his crew or King Marthial the 1st.
-He receives assistance from SamTeddy, SamMummy, SamDaddy, SweetPea, SuperJulie, and Megalactic.
+He receives assistance from SamTeddy, SamMummy, SamDaddy, SweetPea, SuperJulie, and Megalactic, and sometimes from MuckyYuck.

 Broadcast and viewership

 SamSam has been shown on TV in many countries around the world and in many different languages, including English, French, Cantonese, Arabic, German, Italian, Spanish, Russian and Portuguese.

 In the United Kingdom, SamSam was shown on Action Stations!
 (ITV4 and CITV) at 6am, on weekends in the Wakey!
-Wakey! and is now also being shown on Pop and Tiny Pop.
-It is also on ABC in Australia, on France 5 in Zouzous in France, and TV Tokyo at Japan, as well as being shown in Malaysia, Korea, Taiwan, Pakistan, Hong Kong, Singapore, Indonesia, Japan, Thailand, the United States, Canada, Spain, Italy, Russia, Scandinavia, Iceland, Portugal, Poland, the UAE and Israel.
+Wakey! and it also aired on Pop and Tiny Pop.
+It is also on ABC in Australia, on France 5 in Zouzous in France, and TV Tokyo at Japan, as well as being shown in Malaysia, Korea, Taiwan, Pakistan, Hong Kong, Singapore, Indonesia, Thailand, the United States, Canada, Spain, Italy, Russia, Scandinavia, Iceland, Portugal, Poland, the UAE and Israel.

 It has also been shown as in-flight entertainment on Air France.

 SamSam has been viewed by a cumulative audience of 250 million worldwide.
-It has a strong European audience: – It airs on France 5 in Ludo, Gulli and Canal J, with a 32% viewing share among 4-10 year-olds.
-It has aired in the UK on ITV4, Citv, Pop and Tiny Pop and has been the 2nd best performing program at weekday breakfast on GMTV, the 2nd top commercial channel for kids programming, across all time in UK.
+It has a strong European audience: it airs on France 5 in Ludo, Gulli and Canal J, with a 32% viewing share among 4-10 year-olds.
+It has aired in the UK on ITV4, CITV, Pop and Tiny Pop and has been the second best performing program at weekday breakfast on GMTV, and the second top commercial channel for kids programming, across all time in UK.
 In Italy, SamSam airs on Rai 2 and Boomerang with a market share of 36.6% among 4-14 year-olds.
 SamSam airs in Spain on Boomerang, Cartoon Network and TV3 with a viewing share of 34%, more than the channel's average.

 In Norway, it was the most watched early morning programme among 2-5-year-olds, holding a 48.5% market share.
 In Denmark, SamSam airs on TV 2, holding a market share of 48.8%, more than twice the other youth programmes' market share in this block.

-SamSam received a rating of 6.8/10 on IMDb, based on 45 votes.

 The English-language version of the theme song was written by Todd Michael Schultz and produced by Stephen Marston.

-In 2018, a 3rd season for SamSam was announced, which is coming out in 2022 (now delayed until 2023).